Priyank-cyber/Course/readme.txt

 (1) Install all dependencies and packages

-npm install express mysql bcrypt body-parser express-session ejs nodemon
+npm install express mysql bcrypt body-parser express-session ejs nodemon express-validator

 (2) Arrange the files and folders as per the given folder structure